pascal-fb-martin/houseclock/README.md

-# gpswts - GPS Web Time Server
+# HouseClock - A GPS Network Time Server with Web console

 A project to create a simple stratum 1 NTP server based on a local GPS time source (NMEA only).